SiriDB/grafana-siridb-http-example/README.md

 https://github.com/transceptor-technology/siridb-http#readme

 This will create a basic configuration file which is fine for our tutorial.
-Note that we connect to both to the first and second SiriDB server for redundancy.
+Note that we connect to both, the first and second SiriDB server, for redundancy.
 ```
 cat <<EOT > siridb-http.conf
 [Database]